Mijick/Timer/README.md

 <h4>Versatile Observation:</h4>

 *  Choose callbacks, bindings, or Combine for the implementation that works best for you.
+*  Provides the ability to access the state of a specific timer from any part of the code base.

 <h4>It's just a cool library 😎</h4>

 <!--Documentation-->